 Does God exist in the MCU?
 That’s a commonly asked question.
 The Marvel universe, beginning in the comics and extending into movies and television, is replete with gods and god-like characters.
 Except for a tongue-in-cheek reference by Captain America in Marvel’s The Avengers, our Triune God does not appear in these films.
 Yet, as with much of pop culture, reflections of God’s presence and influence are ubiquitous in the Marvel Cinematic Universe.

 At Think Christian, we look at how pop culture interacts with God’s story.
 In what ways do we see biblical truths reflected in characters, plot, theme, and visuals?
 How do we see the gospel or our need for it?
-The articles below tackle these questions in the first three phases of the MCU.
+The articles below tackle these questions in films of the first four phases of the MCU.

 Christian humanism is a blending of respect for imago dei with reverence for the Almighty.
 The Avengers, by the very nature of its narrative, forgets the Almighty part.